Maryland Tax Increase: What Retirees Need to Know (Updated for 2026)

-For Maryland retirees and pre-retirees, the changes affect several common planning decisions, including when to convert a traditional IRA to a Roth, when to sell appreciated stock or real estate, and how withdrawals from different account types interact with state taxes.
+A separate federal law, the One Big Beautiful Bill Act (OBBB) signed July 4, 2025, layers federal-level changes on top of these Maryland updates.
+For Maryland retirees and pre-retirees, the two sets of changes affect several common planning decisions, including when to convert a traditional IRA to a Roth, when to sell appreciated stock or real estate, and how withdrawals from different account types interact with state and federal taxes.

-MY Wealth Management is a fiduciary registered investment adviser based in Germantown, Maryland.
-Below is a plain-English summary of what changed, who is affected, and several planning considerations that may be relevant for Maryland retirees.
+MY Wealth Management is a registered investment adviser based in Germantown, Maryland.
+Below is a plain-English summary of what changed at both the state and federal levels, who is affected, and several planning considerations that may be relevant for Maryland retirees.

 Key Takeaways

-- 2% capital gains surcharge: Applies on top of regular state and county tax for filers with federal AGI above $350,000.
-Retirement account distributions and primary residence sales of $1.5 million or less (meeting federal exclusion rules) are exempt.
+Applies to filers with federal AGI above $350,000.
+Retirement account distributions and qualifying primary residence sales are exempt.

 What Changed: The Budget Reconciliation and Financing Act of 2025